-Uppsala, Sweden February, 2001 Bo Thidé
+Uppsala, Sweden February, 2001 BO THIDÉ

-Classical Electrodynamics
+1 Classical Electrodynamics

 Classical electrodynamics deals with electric and magnetic fields and interactions caused by macroscopic distributions of electric charges and currents.
 This means that the concepts of localised electric charges and currents assume the validity of certain mathematical limiting processes in which it is considered possible for the charge and current distributions to be localised in infinitesimally small volumes of space.
-Clearly, this is in contradiction to electromagnetism on a truly microscopic scale, where charges and currents are known to be spatially extended objects.
+Clearly, this is in contradiction to electromagnetism on a truly microscopic scale, where charges and currents have to be treated as spatially extended objects and quantum corrections must be included.
 However, the limiting processes used will yield results which are correct on small as well as large macroscopic scales.